tanxpyox/OpenLex/README.md

-# Project OpenLex
+# Project OpenLex: Build
 Welcome to OpenLex, an open-source and community-based repository for hosting Hong Kong legal treatises.

-Please subscribe to this repository by using the 'watch' button on the top right-hand corner.
+Please find the compiled pdf files here.

 # Available treatises
 Currently, this repository hosts 7 treatises with the following headings.
 More will be added as time goes by.